Shiigu/RogueCustoms/README.md

 Its fields are:
 - `Id`: The Trap's Id.
 - `Name`: The Trap's name.
+Can be the name of a Key in the `Locales` Key-Pair section.
-- `Description`: Indicates the Trap's description in the Console Client's Inventory Screen.
-Can be used to explain what it does.
+- `Description`: Currently unused in the Console Client.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `ConsoleRepresentation`: Indicates how it will be shown in the Console Client.
 Console Representation will be explained in a further section.
 - `EntityType`: For a Trap, it is always `Trap`.
 - `StartsVisible`: If `false`, the Trap will be invisible until an action involving them is performed.